Take Off Your Pants and Jacket: Pre-production

 The band began pre-production in December 2000, using ideas they had been developing on the road over the past year.
 DeLonge joked to a BBC reporter that the material may not be so fresh: "About this time in our careers we start running out of guitar riffs and ideas, so we start pulling out of the archives," he laughed.
 They recorded demos at DML Studios, a small practice studio in Escondido, California, where the band had written Dude Ranch and Enema of the State.
 The group had written a dozen songs after three weeks and invited their manager, Rick DeVoe, to be the first person outside Blink-182 to hear the new material, which the band found "catchy [but with] a definitive edge".
+DeVoe quietly listened to the songs from the control room and generally avoided involving himself in the band's creative decisions, but recalled becoming increasingly concerned by the absence of an obvious "hit".
+Though he regarded the music as the band's domain, he worried that withholding his concerns could ultimately affect the album's sales and the band's commercial momentum.

-DeVoe sat in the control room and quietly listened to the recordings, and pressed the band at the end on why there was no "Blink-182 good-time summer anthem [thing]".
+Near the end of the session, he finally questioned the band about the lack of what he described as a "Blink-182 good-time summer anthem".
 DeLonge and Hoppus were furious, remarking, "You want a fucking single?
 I'll write you the cheesiest, catchiest, throwaway fucking summertime single you've ever heard!"
 Hoppus went home and wrote lead single "The Rock Show" in ten minutes, and DeLonge similarly wrote "First Date", which became the most successful singles from the record and future live staples.
 Hoppus likened it to "anti-thought", with the goal of not overthinking it – simply making something friendly and enjoyable for a wide audience.
 "In a way, they ended up being the most fun," he conceded.